-Now you want to expand Imaging Devices , Universal Serial Bus Controllers and Unknown Devices .
-If you see anything listed there greyed out or says the device is unknown, go ahead and right-click on them and choose Uninstall .
-Hopefully, deleting older devices will allow the new ones to work properly.
+Now you want to expand Imaging Devices, Universal Serial Bus Controllers, and Unknown Devices.
+If you see anything listed there greyed out or says the device is unknown, go ahead and right-click on them and choose Uninstall.
+Hopefully, deleting older devices will allow the new ones to work correctly.

 The solutions may differ

-If nothing has worked up to this point, it is quite safe to say that there could be an issue with the actual hardware.
-The best thing to do is connect the device to another computer and see if it works.
-If not, then it’s definitely an issue with your device.
+If nothing has worked up to this point, it is relatively safe to say that there could be an issue with the actual hardware.
+The best thing to do is to connect the device to another computer and see if it works.
+If not, then it’s an issue with your device.

-Possible Solution 1 – Other possible solution is to try another USB cable because the cable in use is damaged
+Possible Solution 1 – Another possible solution is to try another USB cable because the cable in use is damaged

-Possible solution 2 – Another possible solution is to take the device, connect the device to another machine and if the device recognizes the device properly, then push it out of that computer before reconnecting. with original computer.
+Possible solution 2 – Another possible solution is to take the device, connect the device to another machine, and if the device recognizes the device correctly, then push it out of that computer before reconnecting with the original computer.
 I have seen this issue occur with some flash drives that were unplugged without being ejected properly.
 After connecting them to another computer and pushing them out from there, they suddenly started appearing on the original computer that didn’t recognize them.

 Possible solution 3 – Some people have been lucky enough to get rid of this problem by updating BIOS.
-You can also enter the BIOS and turn off the USB, reboot the computer, and then turn the USB back on.
-The only thing you need to make sure is that you have a PS2 port on your computer, otherwise you won’t be able to do anything when you disable USB in the BIOS if your keyboard and mouse are connected via USB.
+You can also enter the BIOS and turn off the USB, reboot the computer, and turn the USB back on.
+The only thing you need to make sure of is that you have a PS2 port on your computer.
+Otherwise, you won’t be able to do anything when you disable USB in the BIOS if your keyboard and mouse are connected via USB.